elemental/elemental-web/source/doc-dev/lapack-like/solve.rst

 :math:`B`.

 .. cpp:function:: void HPDSolve( UpperOrLower uplo, Orientation orientation, Matrix<F>& A, Matrix<F>& B )
-.. cpp:function:: void HPDSolve( UpperOrLower uplo, Orientation orientation, DistMatrix<F>& A, DistMatrix<F>& B )
+.. cpp:function:: void HPDSolve( UpperOrLower uplo, Orientation orientation, AbstractDistMatrix<F>& A, AbstractDistMatrix<F>& B )

    Overwrite `B` with the solution to :math:`AX=B` or :math:`A^T X=B`, where `A` is Hermitian positive-definite and only the triangle of `A`